knedliky/collaborative-filtering/README.md

 # Collaborative Filtering
-Implementation of a hybrid approach to collaborative filter in recommendation engines
+Implementation of a hybrid approach to collaborative filter in recommendation engine, based on the paper 'Effective Missing Data Prediction Using Collaborative Filtering'.